keyquesttech/Rtv6/Rtv6-1/README.md

  Or do it manually

 **Adjust Z offset:**
-Since the adapter is 6mm taller than the standard revo nozzle you will need to re-set you home offset, to do this there's many ways and some depend on your printer/setup.
+Since the adapter is 6mm taller than the standard rvo nozzle you will need to re-set you home offset, to do this there's many ways and some depend on your printer/setup.
 I'm sure you can figure this point out.

 **Cooling solution:**
-As mentioned above the nozzle is 6mm taller, so the standard Revo cooling solution won't work.
+As mentioned above the nozzle is 6mm taller, so the standard Rvo cooling solution won't work.
 You will need to create your own, add stronger fans to your toolhead or add external cooling, just make sure it points to the part, otherwise you will reduce the performance of the adapter.